-The RAM values are for static RAM and do not include the HEAP requirements, which is about 13 k bytes for the complete demo project, using the default configuration settings.
-The FLASH size is purely code and doesn't include the file system and parameter system which can occupy the free space - the file system is used for the web pages which are loaded during the demo.
+The RAM values are for static RAM and do not include the HEAP requirements, which is about 13 k bytes for this demo project, using the default configuration settings.

-The settings of certain protocols can be further influenced by their individual configuration - the default configuration of the demo project was used as is and represents probably the most luxurious configuration.
+The settings of certain protocols can be further influenced by their individual configuration - the default configuration of the demo project was used as is.